charliejllewellyn/aws-security-workshop/README.md

 # AWS Security Workshop

-In this workshop we will deploy a simple ethical hacking application that enables users to explore vulnerabilities.
+This workshop will guide you through four modules building up a multi-stage protection stratgey.
+Each module builds on the previous module to provide an understanding of how AWS security services can be used to provide holistic controls encompassing the entire security lifecycle.
+We will deploy a simple ethical hacking application that enables users to explore vulnerabilities.
 The deployment uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to deploy the [Damn Vulnerable Web Application (DVWA)](http://www.dvwa.co.uk/).

 The application architecture uses [Amazon EC2](https://aws.amazon.com/ec2/), [AWS Auto Scaling](https://aws.amazon.com/autoscaling/) and [Amazon Relational Database Service (Amazon RDS)](https://aws.amazon.com/rds/).